-A binge is an episode of eating more rapidly than normal until feeling uncomfortably full.
-Often times people binge when they aren’t hungry and they eat alone due to embarrassment.
-After a binge, people describe feels disgusted, guilty or shameful.
+That is to say, a binge is an episode of eating more rapidly than normal until feeling uncomfortably full.
+Oftentimes people binge when they aren’t hungry and they eat alone due to embarrassment.
+However, after a binge, people describe feels disgusted, guilty or shameful.

-It is usually about emotions and not about hunger.
+Certainly, it is usually about emotions and not about hunger.
 There are different psychological frameworks to understand binge eating.
-Binge eating could be understood from a strict period of control (diet or starvation) followed by a release (binge).
+Binge eating could be understood from a strict period of control (diet or starvation) followed by a release.

 Sometimes a binge is a means of distraction or a way to numb emotions.
-People may binge when they are bored, lonely or fearful.
+For example, people may binge when they are bored, lonely or fearful.

-According to Inside Out, an Australian research institute about 1 million Australians are living with Binge Eating Disorder.
-This would make it the most common eating disorder.
+According to Inside Out, an Australian research institute about 1 million Australians are living with Binge Eating disorders.
+Certainly, this would make it the most common eating disorder.
 More common than Anorexia or Bulimia Nervosa.

 Binge Eating Disorder and body weight are not related.
 Bodyweight is not part of the diagnostic criteria for Binge Eating Disorder.
-Bodyweight should not be a factor in determining what type or the amount of treatment that is offered for Binge Eating Disorder.
+Bodyweight should not be a factor in determining what type or the amount of treatment is offered for Binge Eating disorders.

-Health professionals often make the mistake of not assertively treating Binge Eating Disorder when a client has a normal BMI or underweight.
+But health professionals often make the mistake of not assertively treating Binge Eating disorders when a client has a normal BMI or is underweight.
 Psychological and physical distress often does not relate to body weight.